jferrl/String-Calculator-Kata/README.md

 It’s an incremental kata to simulate a real business situation: start of by reading the section 1 and completing it, then go onto section 2, and when you have finished that, look at section 3, etc.

-■ Try not to read ahead .
+- Try not to read ahead.
-■ Do one task at a time.
+- Do one task at a time.
 The trick is to learn to work incrementally.
-■ Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata
+- Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata
-■ Test First!
+- Test First!

 ### Learn TDD